xy515/Steganography/readme.txt

+JavaScript
+Hide one image inside another image by hiding information inside half of each pixel's bits of data

 Before attempting the upcoming practice quiz you should write the following JavaScript program to complete the Steganography assignment.
 You can complete this programming exercise using the DukeLearnToProgram JavaScript environment: http://www.dukelearntoprogram.com/course1/example/index.php (also linked in the Resources tab).

 You will be able to hide one image inside another image by hiding information inside half of each pixel's bits of data.